WheatSprig/gitea-installer-sh/README.md

 # Gitea Installer

-Installs [Gitea](https://gitea.io) (formerly gogs) as a systemd service
+Installs [Gitea](https://gitea.io) (formerly Gogs) as a systemd service

 ## Screencast
-**How to install Gitea**, and migrate one of your Microsoft Github, repos in 5 minutes.
+**How to install Gitea** and migrate one of your Microsoft Github repos in 5 minutes.

 <a href="https://youtu.be/dTvTBlzKqgg" target="_blank"><img title="How to install Gitea" alt="a screencast of me installing gitea and migrating one of my github repos" src="https://i.imgur.com/e4CZdBu.png"></a>

 # Linux Install Script

-You can download and run the installer script:
+You can download and run the installer script using this command:

 `curl -fsSL https://git.coolaj86.com/coolaj86/gitea-installer.sh/raw/branch/master/install.bash | bash`